RepellantMold/f3m-spike/README.md

 Use that in your favo(u)rite emulator, or try it out on actual hardware!

 > ![NOTE]
-> This will probably not work immediately, so you will have to edit `gba_build.sh` and make it use the right prefix for your ARM cross compiler.
+> This will probably not work immediately, so you will have to edit the Makefile and make it use the right prefix for your ARM cross compiler.
 > (When building on a Raspberry Pi, you would leave this blank.)

 #### Changing the default module